 In simple terms, an index in MySQL is a data structure that improves the speed of data retrieval operations on a database table.
-Think of it as a roadmap that helps MySQL locate the data you’re looking for without scanning the entire table.
-While indexes can drastically improve query performance, they also come with trade-offs, such as increased storage requirements and slower write operations.
+Think of it as a roadmap that helps MySQL locate the data you need without scanning the entire table.
+Without indexes, MySQL would have to perform a full table scan for every query, which can be time-consuming, especially for large datasets.

 CREATE TABLE users (